tgalal/consonance/README.md

 With your ```ClientConfig``` and ```KeyPair``` you can now attempt a login to WhatsApp.
-The example below will demonstrate a [XX](https://noiseprotocol.org/noise.html#interactive-handshake-patterns-fundamental) handshake since we are not configuring WhatsApp's static public key:
+The example below will demonstrate a [XX](https://noiseprotocol.org/noise.html#interactive-handshake-patterns-fundamental) handshake since we are not specifying WhatsApp's static public key:

 ```python
 from consonance.protocol import WANoiseProtocol